Microphysics of Early Dark Energy: Introduction

 However, the perturbative dynamics of the canonical scalar field used in these models appear to preclude a fully satisfactory solution. \textit{Planck} data alone does not favor EDE as a cosmological model.
 It is only with the inclusion of a late-universe prior on $H_0$ that EDE is favored in non-negligible amounts.
 This is avoided in analyses with alternative CMB datasets, yet more work needs to be done to determine if these differing constraints are physical, or due to experimental systematics \cite{Poulin:2021bjr, Hill:2021yec,Smith:2022hwi}.
 More importantly, EDE models tend to exacerbate the discrepancy between early- and late-universe measurements of the structure growth parameter, known as the ``$S_8$ tension'' \cite{Hill:2020osr,Ivanov:2020ril,DAmico:2020ods,DiValentino:2020vvd,Clark:2021hlo,Cai:2021weh,Vagnozzi:2021gjh,Sabla:2021nfy,Nunes:2021ipq}.
 A possible interpretation of this continuing tension is that new physics is required, but it may not be a canonical scalar field.

 Previous studies have investigated the implications of varying the sound speed in EDE-like models from its canonical scalar field value with favorable results \cite{Smith:2019ihp,Lin:2019qug}.
 In this work, we pursue a description of EDE as a phenomenological fluid component, whose background evolution is matched to a family of viable EDE models.
-The perturbative dynamics of this EDE fluid are specified by a gauge-invariant sound speed, relating pressure and density perturbations, and a gauge-invariant anisotropic stress, modeled either via an equation of state inspired by proposed dark sector stress models \cite{Battye:2013aaa}, or via an equation of motion formalism inspired by generalized dark matter models \cite{Hu:1998kj}.
+The perturbative dynamics of this EDE fluid are specified by a gauge-invariant sound speed, relating pressure and density perturbations, and a gauge-invariant anisotropic stress, modeled either via an equation of state inspired by proposed dark sector stress models \cite{Battye:2007aa,Battye:2013aaa}, or via an equation of motion formalism inspired by generalized dark matter models \cite{Hu:1998kj}.
 We refer to the constitutive relations necessary to define this perturbative sector as the microphysics of EDE.
 We explore what types of perturbative evolution is necessary to strengthen and improve on current EDE solutions to the Hubble tension, without specifying a particular physical model.

 For canonical EDE scalar fields, the microphysics is fixed: the evolution of the perturbations follow that of a single, uncoupled fluid with no anisotropic shear, and a relationship between the density and pressure giving a gauge-invariant sound speed of $c_\phi^2=1$.
 By exploring deviations from this framework, specifically with the addition of anisotropic shear, we implicitly explore the viability of non-scalar field EDE.
-The gamut of underlying models may include a lattice of topological defects, a configuration of vector fields, or some other novel structures \cite{Bucher:1998mh,Battye:1999eq,Battye:2005hw,Battye:2005mm,Battye:2007aa,Battye:2013aaa,Battye:2014xna, Soergel:2014sna}.
+Examples of theoretical models that yield anisotropic stress include free-streaming neutrinos \cite{Weinberg:2003ur} as well as more exotic cases such as topological defects, cosmic lattice models such as elastic dark energy, and coherent vector fields \cite{Bucher:1998mh,Battye:1999eq,Battye:2005hw,Battye:2005mm,Battye:2013aaa,Battye:2014xna, Soergel:2014sna,Bielefeld:2015daa}.
+However, these models are not specifically known to predict the full range of properties (equation of state history, parallel and perpendicular sound speeds) that are investigated in this paper.
+Instead, we have constructed phenomenological models with generalized properties beyond the specific examples.
+This approach is similar in spirit to generalized dark matter \cite{Hu:1998kj} and elastic dark energy \cite{Battye:2007aa,Battye:2013aaa} constructions.

 We find that EDE with an added anisotropic stress can simultaneously soften both the $H_0$ and $S_8$ tensions when compared to a scalar field EDE model, implying that EDE need not be the result of a scalar field.
 Current data cannot definitively discriminate among these possibilities, but future measurements may be more decisive.